-- 3. The proposed TDR is consistent with any TDR criteria established in the Countywide Plan, the Local Coastal Program, a Community Plan policy that recommends TDR as an implementation measure, or zoning district identified in Section 22.34.020.D (Applicability of TDR Provisions), above. - C. Conservation easements or restrictions.
+- 2. The site receiving the density can accommodate it. - 3.
+The proposed TDR is consistent with any TDR criteria established in the Countywide Plan, the Local Coastal Program, a Community Plan policy that recommends TDR as an implementation measure, or zoning district identified in Section 22.34.020.D (Applicability of TDR Provisions), above. - C. Conservation easements or restrictions.
 A condition of TDR between properties is that the property proposed for restricted development or conservation shall have conservation easements or restrictions recorded against it which reflect the conditions of approval of the Master Plan and which restrict the future development or division of the donor property in compliance with those conditions.